 In order to achieve these outcomes, the above objectives and policies (and supporting rules in Chapter 15A of the District Plan) seek to control the design of signs and buildings and the nature and scale of residential activities in ensure a high amenity environment that encourages walking, cycling through quality of experience.
-Controls on the scale and nature of commercial activities allowed to establish within Tara-lka will also avoid conflict with adjoining land uses and ensure that Levin/Taitoko's town centre remains the primary commercial centre in the District.
+Controls on the scale and nature of commercial activities allowed to establish within Tara-Ika will also avoid conflict with adjoining land uses and ensure that Levin/Taitoko's town centre remains the primary commercial centre in the District.

-ISSUE 6A.4 OPEN SPACE ZONE (TARA-IKA PRECINCT)
+ISSUE 6A.4 OPEN SPACE (TARA-IKA PRECINCT)

 Given the size of Tara-Ika and the number of lots it will accommodate, the development will require open space provision.
-It is important that the open space (including reserve space) is provided in the appropriate location and that it is of a functional size and shape.
-The following objectives and policies apply to Open Spaces through the Tara-Ika precinct, whether they be shown on the Structure Plan as open spaces (but zoned for another purpose), zoned Open Space, or established as Open Space through the resource consent/land development process.
+It is important that the reserve space is provided in the appropriate location and that it is of a functional size and shape.